xfactor20/compute-services/azure/README.md

 Use SSH or RDP to connect to the jumpbox VM and then use `kubectl` to interact with your AKS cluster.

 ## Post-deployment
-After deploying the AKS cluster, you may want to perform additional tasks such as:
+After deploying the AKS cluster, we may perform additional tasks such as:

 * Configuring node pools
 * Deploying Kubernetes applications using Helm
 * Setting up monitoring and logging for your AKS cluster

-Refer to the [official Azure documentation](https://docs.microsoft.com/en-us/azure/aks/) for more information on managing and operating your AKS deployment.
+:bulb: Refer to the [official Azure documentation](https://docs.microsoft.com/en-us/azure/aks/) for more information on managing and operating your AKS deployment.
+Additional configuration and management procedures will be added as use cases and opportunities are discovered.

 ## Contributing
-Contributions are welcome!
 If you find any issues or have suggestions for improvement, please create an issue or submit a pull request.
+Contributions are welcomed.

 ```